amitops2103/PS-2026-S8/SAR-ADC.md

   - The common-mode voltage of the DAC gradually decreases from ***V_ref/2*** to GND.
   - This continues until the LSB is resolved.
 - **Problem**
-  - As the input common-mode voltage gradually decreases from ***Vref/2*** toward ground during conversion (unlike the conventional method where it stays roughly constant), the effective gate overdrive voltage **(V_GS - V_TH)** of the comparator's input differential pair changes continuously.
+  - As the input common-mode voltage gradually decreases from ***Vref/2*** toward ground during conversion (unlike the conventional method where it stays roughly constant), the effective gate overdrive voltage ***(VGS - VTH)*** of the comparator's input differential pair changes continuously.
 This causes a input-dependent dynamic offset that degraded linearity in the first prototype.

 - **Solution: Improved Comparator with Current Source (Mb)**
   - A biased MOS transistor Mb is cascoded at the top of the switch transistor in the dynamic comparator.
 Since Mb operates in saturation, changes in its drain-source voltage have only a minor effect on drain current.
 This keeps the effective overdrive voltage of the input pair nearly constant even as the common-mode voltage varies, suppressing the dynamic offset.